Young V&A: Recent history

 Young V&A has the largest collection of childhood related objects in the United Kingdom.
 In 1974 the director of the V&A, Sir Roy Strong, defined it as a specialist museum, re-displayed as The Museum of Childhood.

 The mission of the museum today is stated as "To enable everyone, especially the young, to explore and enjoy the designed world, in particular objects made for and made by children."
 It has extensive collections of toys, childhood equipment and costumes, and stages a programme of temporary exhibitions.

-The museum closed in October 2003 for extensive renovations of the roof structure, re-display of the collections, construction of learning centre at lower ground floor and the creation of a new entrance, costing £4.7 million.
-The entrance was designed by Caruso St John Architects "patterned elevations of red quartzite and brown porphyries, to gives the Museum the formal front and outward aspect that it previously lacked".
+The museum closed in October 2003 for extensive renovations of the roof structure, re-display of the collections, construction of a learning centre at the lower ground floor and the creation of a new entrance, costing £4.7 million.
+The entrance was designed by Caruso St John Architects.
 It reopened in December 2006.

 In 2019 a further transformation of the museum began.
 "Over 30,000 objects which had been on display or in storage at the museum" were audited and packed.
 After temporary storage at South Kensington, they were to join the rest of the V&A East Museum at Stratford Waterfront "in a few years time".
+A new temporary exhibition gallery, shop, and learning centre were added.
+The museum reopened on 1 July 2023, rebranded as Young V&A.

-The museum reopened on 1 July 2023, rebranded as Young V&A. In June 2023, museum director Tristram Hunt instructed the removal of two books on gender and sexual orientation and a poster from the charity Stonewall that read "Some people are trans, get over it!", from the museum ahead of its reopening.
+In June 2023, museum director Tristram Hunt instructed the removal of two books on gender and sexual orientation and a poster from the charity Stonewall that read "Some people are trans, get over it!", from the museum ahead of its reopening.
 The V&A Staff LGBTQ Working Group and trade unions PCS and Prospect opposed the removals.
 Union representatives appealed the decision in a meeting with Hunt, who rejected their request to have the items returned to the museum.